Bates Community Liaison Program

 What are some resources for Community Liaisons?

 - The Community Liaison Mini-Grant Program provides funds to support the materials costs of community-engaged activities led by Community Liaisons.
 Mini-grant funds may be used to support already existing partnerships/programs or to seed new ones.
 Preference will be given to projects designed to establish or strengthen sustained partnerships between Bates and the off-campus community rather than one-time events; however, if the latter are developed in direct response to a community-identified need, they will also receive serious consideration for funding.
 Mini-grant proposals are reviewed on a rolling basis.
-To ensure proper consideration, proposals should be submitted at least a week prior to the activity the proposed funds would support; more leetime is even better.
+To ensure proper consideration, proposals should be submitted at least a week prior to the activity the proposed funds would support; more lead time is even better.
 Decisions about proposals will be communicated via email within 2-3 days of proposal submission.
 Click here to access the mini-grant application form.

 - All activities organized or supported by Community Liaisons should be recorded and evaluated at their conclusion using this simple form.